arturxe2/T-DEED/data/fs_comp/README.md

 To download the videos and generate the folder structure for frames, follow the instructions from E2E-Spot: https://github.com/jhong93/spot/tree/main/data/fs_comp

+Frames are extracted at a resolution of 398x224.

 ---

 ## License from E2E-Spot